Kathryn Kranen

-In 2012, Kathryn Kranen was elected Chairperson of the Electronic Design Automation Consortium (EDAC), the first woman to hold this position.
+In 2012, Kranen was elected Chairperson of the Electronic Design Automation Consortium (EDAC), the first woman to hold this position.

 In 2014 she announced her retirement from the EDA industry.
 She explained her decision by her desire to lead a moderately-sized, 200-150 people, company, which, in her opinion, is nearly impossible to find in EDA at these times.
 The same year she joined the board of directors of a Scottish software company CriticalBlue.